azure-appdev-tsp-ncr/gbc-containers/labs/day1-labs/03-kubernetes-ui.md

 The Kubernetes dashboard is a web ui that lets you view, monitor, and troubleshoot Kubernetes resources.

 > Note: The Kubernetes dashboard is a secured endpoint and can only be accessed using the SSH keys for the cluster.
-Since cloud shell runs in the browser, it is not possible to tunnel to the dashboard using the steps below.
+As the cloud shell runs in a browser, the **Azure CLI** and **kubectl** must be used from your local workstation using the steps below.

+* See the following link for installing the **Azure CLI** - https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+* See the following link for installing **kubectl** - https://kubernetes.io/docs/tasks/tools/install-kubectl/

 ### Accessing The Dashboard UI

 There are multiple ways of accessing Kubernetes dashboard.
 You can access through kubectl command-line interface or through the master server API.
 We'll be using kubectl, as it provides a secure connection, that doesn't expose the UI to the internet.

-1. Command-Line Proxy
+1. Command-Line using Azure CLI & kubectl

-    * Open an RDP session to the jumpbox IP with username and password
-    * Run ```az login``` to authenticate with Azure in order to use Azure CLI in the Jumpbox instead of Cloud Shell
+    * Run ```az login``` to authenticate with Azure in order to use Azure CLI from your local workstation
-    * Run ```NAME=$(az group list -o table | grep ODL | awk '{print $1}')``` in order to retrieve the name of the resource group for your Azure account and put it in the NAME variable.
+    * Run ```NAME=$(az group list -o table | grep ODL | awk '{print $1}')``` in order to retrieve the name of the resource group for your Azure account and put it in the NAME environment variable.
-    * Run ```CLUSTER_NAME="${NAME//_}"``` in order to retrieve the cluster name (to remove the underscore)
+    * Run ```CLUSTER_NAME="${NAME//_}"``` in order to retrieve the cluster name (and to remove the underscore)
     * Run ```az aks get-credentials -n $CLUSTER_NAME -g $NAME``` in order to get the credentials to access our managed Kubernetes cluster in Azure
     * Run ```kubectl proxy```
     * This creates a local proxy to 127.0.0.1:8001
-    * Open a web browser (Firefox is pre-installed on the Jumpbox) and point to: <http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/cluster?namespace=default>
+    * Open a web browser and point to: <http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/cluster?namespace=default>

 ### Explore Kubernetes Dashboard